ScottLogic/blog/_posts/2025-07-09-embracing-my-neurodivergent-journey.markdown

 • My differences came with strengths, like deep focus, creativity, the ability to see beyond expectations, and unique problem-solving.

 • Masking (trying to appear neurotypical) was exhausting.
-So, I made a conscious decision that going forward, I would allow myself to embrace my passions and behave and communicate in ways that felt natural.
+So, I made a conscious decision that going forward, I would allow myself to embrace my passions, and behave and communicate in ways that felt natural.

 ## Realising my strengths